Pawel Wolak has explained his plans to WBN after announcing his retirement following his loss to rival Delvin Rodriguez in December.

-The 31-year-old is currently intent on beginning training for a career in Mixed Martial Arts.
-However, the ‘Raging Bull’ is still contracted to previous employers’ Top Rank until October this year.
+The 31-year-old intends to begin training for a career in Mixed Martial Arts.
+However, the ‘Raging Bull’ still has a contract to previous employers’ Top Rank until October this year.

 “There are basically three options,” Wolak exclusively told World Boxing News.